IllinoisSocialMediaMacroscope/smm-smile/Deployment.md

 kubectl -n smile create secret generic regcred --from-file=.dockerconfigjson=regcred.json --type=kubernetes.io/dockerconfigjson
 ```
 This command will create a secret named regcred from the file regcred.json,
-and regcred.json should contain the credential information about accesing the repository for the containers that are used to SMILE
+and regcred.json should contain the credential information about accessing the repository for the containers that are used to SMILE

 ### Modifying Values
-- All the necessary information, such as containter name, tags, and other controlling parameters are recorded in values.yaml
+- All the necessary information, such as container name, tags, and other controlling parameters are recorded in values.yaml
 - You can directly modify the values in there,
 or you can create a supplementary files that contains the only information that you frequently modify and updates,
 and name it something like values-smile.yaml.